 Machu Picchu Route 2-B Entrance Ticket Details:

-- Included access: 1 scenic platform and the Inca city of Machu Picchu
+- Included access: 1 panoramic platform and the Inca city of Machu Picchu

 - Maximum time allowed inside: 2 hours and 30 minutes